MichaelSebsbe/Bookie/ReadMe.md

     - Going forward I will keep building on the simulator branch, therfore to test on actual device, I just need to replace the frameworkFile from Ios branch

 ##Features to build on (will add more)
-    - Maybe add reading mode and editing mode
-        - this is not really necessary, but since I already have code for book like formating(on custom menu branch)
+    - Maybe add reading mode and editing mode, this is not really necessary, but since I already have code for book like formating(on custom menu branch)
     - if decided to implement, use pageViewController to flip through pages while on reading mode

 ## Attributions
 - Illustrations